Entrusted to FAI on a loan-for-use basis by Milan City Council in 2015

 Today, the Arena Civica is one of the few remaining pieces of architecture still bearing witness to the ambitious scale of the plans laid out by Napoleon, who wanted to include an official gallery for his public appearances.
 A loggia was thus designed, featuring monumental classical forms and facing out onto the amphitheatre.
 It was contained within a building characterised by simple, compact lines, with a colonnaded, Neoclassical facade overlooking the park.
 Internally, the hall of honour (salone d’onore) is embellished by marble and crystal, and plays host to a continuous frieze that evokes the triumphal processions depicted in the bas-reliefs of Imperial Rome, painted in the style of the Neoclassical painter Andrea Appiani, from whom the Palazzina takes its name.
 FAI opens the property to the public, with guided tours and special events, often aimed at children, in order to enable everyone to discover and enjoy a Neoclassical jewel immersed in the greenery of a historic part of Milan.

-The Palazzina Appiani re-opens to the public on Friday, 16 February, 2018, and thereafter will have the following opening hours:
+Palazzina Appiani re-opens to the public on Wednesday 27th February 2019 and thereafter will have the following opening hours: 10 AM - 6 PM, last admission 5.30 PM.

 Line MM2 Moskva or Lanza stations; then 10 minutes on foot.